Soracom LTE-M Button Setup Guide

 Finish creating applet

-Copy the IFTTT webhook address
+Copy the IFTTT Webhook Address

 To hook up this IFTTT applet to Soracom Beam, we need to get the Webhook trigger address.